ScootKit/scnx-docs/docs/scnx/guilds/bots.md

         <ul>
           <li>Public Beta Releases might be unstable.
 This means that your bot might crash or certain features might stop working without any reason.</li>
           <li>New features in Public Beta Releases might be untranslated.
 This means that your bot might speak English instead of a configured language in new features.</li>
           <li>While you can leave the Public Beta anytime, it might break your bot when the Beta-Version is on a higher release number than the older version.
-Additionally, configuration files might be corrupted after a switch-back and need to be reset, leading to data-loss.</li>
+Additionally, configuration files might be corrupted after switching back and need to be reset, leading to data-loss.</li>
         </ul>
-        Here are the steps to join the Custom-Bot-Beta:
+        Here are the steps to join the Custom-Bot beta:
         <ol>
           <li>Open the <a href="https://scnx.app/glink?page=bot/manage">Bot-Dashboard</a>.</li>
           <li>In the Status-Panel, click on "Change" next to the "Branch"-Setting.</li>